radianceteam/everscale-client-php-ext/install.md

 ## Linux/Mac

 There's no pre-built binaries for these platform.
-You will need to install extension by building PHP sources, as described in [Development notes](development.md#linuxmac).
+You will need to install extension by building it from sources, as described in [Development notes](development.md#linuxmac).

 ## Troubleshooting